sirsru/Artiscope/README.md

 **install**
 ===============

-To install Artiscope you need to run these commands.
+To install and use Artiscope you need to run these commands.
 ```
 git clone https://github.com/sirsru/Artiscope.git